 There’s a lot of talk out there about aluminum and breast cancer, but the claim that the aluminum in antiperspirants leads to increased rates of breast cancer has yet to be widely proven.
 However, no matter what chemicals you put under your arms, you will absorb a greater percentage of them when you apply deodorant and/or antiperspirant after having just shaved.
-The rate of increase may seem minor, with the jump being from .01% to .06%, but that is a six-fold rise in chemical exposure regardless.
+The rate of increase may seem minor, with the jump being from .01% to .06% with damaged skin, but that is a six-fold rise in chemical exposure regardless.

 Still having reservations?
 Here are a couple reassuring facts about not shaving under your arms.

 You won’t Smell Any Worse: Somehow we absorbed the notion that shaving off our armpit hair was saving us from terrible body odor, but that just isn’t true.
 Science has uncovered that the impact of shaving on odor is minimal at best.